Simple Homemade Bread Shortcut ~ Bake it up FAST!

 How To Find Recipe Ingredient Weights:

-To find out what each of your ingredients weighs, measure your first ingredient the way you traditionally do with a measuring cup.
+To find out what each of your recipe ingredients weighs, first measure ingredients using a measuring cup.

-Then put an empty container on your digital scale, tare the weight back to ‘0’ to remove the weight of the container.
+Then put an empty container on your digital scale, tare the weight to ‘ZERO’ to remove the weight of the container.
 Pour your measured ingredient into the empty container and read what it weighs.
-Then document the weight of that ingredient on your recipe card.
+Then document the weight on your recipe card.

 Repeat until you get all your ingredients weighed and documented.
-From now on your measuring will go lightening fast!
+From now on your recipe will go lightening fast!

-Enter the next super-simple Texas Homesteader kitchen shortcut:
+Enter the next super-simple Texas Homesteader bread-baking shortcut:

 Whether using a bread machine or mixing & baking it up the old fashioned way, these bread ingredient packets make homemade bread a breeze! #TexasHomesteader

-Then the skies opened up and the choirs sang.
-Although a regular mouth quart jar just didn’t have enough room, I discovered that the shoulders on a wide mouth quart size jar gives me just a little more room than a regular-mouth jar does.
+Or you can use jars instead to hold your dry ingredients.
+I discovered that the wider shoulders on a wide mouth quart jar gives me just a little more room than a regular-mouth jar does.

 The dry ingredients for a 2-lb loaf fit in a wide-mouth quart jar beautifully!

 I use *Wide-Mouth Food-Safe Jar Storage Lids to keep everything neat and tidy.
-I sure don’t want to have to mess with a two-part lid every time I bake bread.
+I sure don’t want to have to fiddle with a two-part lid every time I bake bread.

 Whether using a bread machine or mixing & baking it up the old fashioned way, these bread ingredient packets make homemade bread a breeze! #TexasHomesteader